Frequently Asked Questions

 - Parent Orientation - This is a three hour training program we developed in the Summer of 2011.
 All parents are strongly encouraged to attend.
 This occurs prior to the first group meeeting.
-They learn or review the basics of behavior management, learn our various data collection and parent support procedures, learn how to take various diagnoses and turn this information into target behaviors, and the kinds of strategies that we use during sessions.
+They learn or review the basics of behavior management, various data collection and parent support procedures, how to take various diagnoses and turn this information into target behaviors, and the kinds of strategies that we use during sessions.

 - Parent Meetings - Our meetings occur three ways: a) In office meetings; b) Parent dinners, designed to help parents get to know one another and ask questions about their children; c) Online parent telemeetings, where families participate from the comfort of their own homes/offices.

 - Parent Email Communication - I often develop extensive email communication relationships with families.
-This may include anything from clarification of specific techniques I have discussed to asking about how to generalize (extend) behaviors that are successfully changing in group to other setting, such as home, school, or the community.
+This may include anything from clarification of specific techniques I have discussed to asking about how to generalize (extend) behaviors that are successfully changing in group to other settings, such as home, school, or the community.

 - LUNCH Points - Every parent is encouraged to use this program to support the gains observed in LUNCH Groups.
 It consists of targeting specific behaviors that are important for your individual child and completing our online LUNCH Points program, which takes only a minute.
 This will result in the generation of a certificate, which parents print out and give to their child.
 It also contains a "parent review" section, where parents rate the effectiveness of their own behavior.
 Their child receives additional raffle ticket points based upon how effectively a parent reports they are working with their child.
-Finally, certificates include reinforcing phrases that parents can read to their child so they can begin to move away from the ubiquitous, and in my opinion useless, "Good Job!"
-We much prefer that parents make a specific verbal statement, describing what their child did in a concise, easily digestible phrase (e.g., "I'm really proud of how you pick up your room without being reminded."
+Finally, certificates include reinforcing phrases that parents can read to their child so they can begin to move away from the ubiquitous, and, in my opinion, useless, "Good Job!"
+We much prefer that parents make a specific verbal statement, describing what their child did in a concise, easily digestible phrase (e.g., "I'm really proud of how you pick up your room without being reminded.").

 Shyness is what we consider to be an "internalizing behavior."
 Our approach for helping these children is quite different than for kids who do not have significant levels of shyness.
 My staff know that I will guide them as to when we want to be more focused on helping the child develop competent strategies, when we just want them to observe others, and when will be have them practice social skills, even if it makes them uncomfortable.
 This is a clinical judgment on my part and my staff follow my instructions.
 For example, we once had two children waiting at Baja Fresh to order their lunch.
-One child forget to say "please" and "thank you" and staff appropriately had him start his entire order over, and used our strategy "Positive Practice" to help him order more politely.
-The next child, who is socially shy, also forgot to use these "words."
+One child forgot to say "please" and "thank you" and staff appropriately had him start his entire order over, and used our strategy "Positive Practice" to help him order more politely.
+The next child, who was socially shy, also forgot to use these "words."
 Rather than focusing on this, my staff knew to focus on him picking up his head as he spoke, looking generally in the direction of the cashier taking his order, and using a slightly louder and more distinct voice level.
-That was plenty for him to work on, the "please" and "thank you" will have to wait.
+That was plenty for him to work on; the "please" and "thank you" would have to wait.
 Finally, I monitor the child's level of autonomic activity as we work with them.
 Socially anxious children often do not evidence obvious signs of their level of discomfort.

 Do you really use a therapy dog?
 What's the point?